xythh/ann2html/README.md

 ## Installation
 Download your operation system specific release,extract it and move the folder wherever you would like it, ann2html does not need to be installed in any specific location.

+If you'd like to build it from source, clone the repo and run `go build .`.
+There is also a makefile for making all of the releases.

 ## Usage
 Copy your vocab.db file from your kindle which should be located at